ramblingsofadev/docs/controllers.md

 }
 ```

-Aphiria will grab the ID from the URI (preference is given to route variables, and then to query string variables).
+Aphiria will instantiate `UserController` via [dependency injection](dependency-injection.md) and invoke the matched route.
+The `$userId` parameter will be set from the URI (preference is given to route variables, and then to query string variables).
 It will also detect that a `User` object was returned by the method, and create a 200 response whose body is the serialized user object.
 It uses [content negotiation](content-negotiation.md) to determine the media type to serialize to (eg JSON).
+The current request is automatically set in the controller, and is accessible via `$this->request`.

 You can also be a bit more explicit and return a response yourself.
 For example, the following controller method is functionally identical to the previous example: